-“An eye-opening biography of ‘the elegant French Queen of Sex’ … it’s good fun to see what devils some of our political and cultural heroes really were.” —Kirkus Reviews
+“An eye-opening biography ‘the elegant French Queen of Sex’… it good fun to see what devils some of political and cultural heroes really were.” —Kirkus Reviews

 Simon de Pury takes us inside the secretive business of art dealership, whose staggering prices, famous collectors, and high crimes are front page news almost every day.

-“Renowned auctioneer de Pury presents a memoir full of gossip, anecdotes, and tales of the very, very rich.”
+“Renowned auctioneer de Pury presents memoir full of gossip, anecdotes, and tales of very, very rich.”

-A social history of the golden age of travel and an anatomy of a fantasy, created by Madison Avenue.
+A social history the golden age of travel and an anatomy of fantasy, created by Madison Avenue.
 How the Baby Boomers discovered Europe, embraced sophistication, and a nation of foodies was born.

-Hollywood in the 80s.
-The transformation of the film business in the age of Reagan saw ruthless producers replace arty directors as the new auteurs.
-In the new symbiosis between Wall Street and Sunset Boulevard, big business spelled bad movies, and cinema was changed forever.
+Hollywood in 80s.
+The transformation of film business in age of Reagan saw ruthless producers replace arty directors as new auteurs.
+In new symbiosis between Wall Street and Sunset Boulevard, big business spelled bad movies, and cinema was changed forever.

-“Stadiem has enjoyed a ringside seat for the decadence and outrageousness he recounts in his Moneywood.”
+“Stadiem has enjoyed ringside seat for decadence and outrageousness he recounts in his Moneywood.”

-“The result of extensive research, interviews, travel, and a native Southerner’s fascination with the unique region of his birth, A Class by Themselves is a wonderful exploration of the vivid personalities that form the core of the Southern aristocratic tradition.”
+“The result of extensive research, interviews, travel, and native Southerner’s fascination with the unique region of his birth, A Class by Themselves is wonderful exploration of the vivid personalities that core of Southern aristocratic tradition.”

-The biography of the last King of Egypt and the biggest bon vivant of the twentieth century, whose name became a synonym for excess.
-A Rashomon-like account from the perspectives of five of Farouk’s regal mistresses, this is a window on how Anglo-American meddling in the Middle East created the disaster of today.
+The biography last King of Egypt and the biggest bon vivant of twentieth century, whose name became synonym for excess.
+A Rashomon-like account from perspectives of five Farouk’s regal mistresses, is window on how Anglo-American meddling in Middle East created the disaster of today.

-“This is probably as good a biography as Farouk is going to get.”
+“This is probably as good biography as Farouk is going to get.”

-The ultimate inside account of the sex symbol that is more American than Coca-Cola.
-A story of a deep and touching friendship between the superstar and her Italian maid in which each woman thought the other had the better life and longed to trade places.
+The ultimate inside account of sex symbol is more American than Coca-Cola.
+A story of deep and touching friendship between the superstar and her Italian maid in which each woman the other had the better life and longed to trade places.

-“…If you are a fan this is a MUST to buy, Lena Pepitone makes you go back in time.”
+“…If you are fan this MUST to buy, Lena Pepitone makes you go back in time.”

 A true crime novel of New York during Prohibition, written with the biggest selling of all true crime authors, Helter Skelter‘s Manson prosecutor Vincent Bugliosi.

-This is the murder mystery that broke the Mafia’s grip on Tammany Hall, when the politics of the Big Apple were rotten to the core.
+This is murder mystery broke the Mafia’s grip on Tammany Hall, when the politics of Big Apple were rotten to core.